-^{}For racial and ethnic groups, the SED provides the number of doctorates awarded in 2018 to U.S citizens who were members of racial/ethnic groups.
-The current workforce is a "snapshot" of the makeup of the faculty on September 1, 2019.
-The citizenship status of the faculty reflects citizenship as of 9/1/2019 rather than at the time the degree was awarded.
-Consistent with IPEDS reporting, only individuals with a status of "nonresident alien" receive an international designation.
+^{}For racial and ethnic groups, the SED provides the number of doctorates awarded in 2018 to U.S citizens who were members of various racial/ethnic groups.
+The current workforce is a "snapshot" of the makeup of the faculty on September 1, 2020.
+The citizenship status of the faculty reflects citizenship as of 9/1/2020 rather than at the time the degree was awarded.
+Consistent with IPEDS reporting, only individuals with a status of "non-immigrant alien" receive an international designation.